NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Field: NumInHour

 This field can be used to specify multi-interval (per hour) files.
-Without this field, the only formats that can have multiple intervals per hour are the EPW and CSV file formats – using the header record DataPeriods value for that field.
+Without this field, the only formats that can have multiple intervals per hour are the EPW and CSV file formats - using the header record DataPeriods value for that field.

-#### Fields below only used in “Custom” format processing
+#### Fields below only used in "Custom" format processing

 #### Field: DataElements

 For custom files, you will need to indicate which data elements are in which positions of the raw data file.
-The fields must come from a standardized list of names see following tables that include internal names (short and long – as shown in Table 8) as well as the EnergyPlus CSV format names (short and long – shown in Table 9) plus some further elements that can be specified when the standard data elements are not part of the raw data (as shown in Table 10).
-“Ignore” is used to skip a raw data field that is not applicable to the weather converter formats.
-Note that variables listed in the following table (in italics) are allowed for flexibility – i.e. wetbulb temperature can be used to determine relative humidity and/or dewpoint temperature.
+The fields must come from a standardized list of names see following tables that include internal names (short and long - as shown in Table 8) as well as the EnergyPlus CSV format names (short and long - shown in Table 9) plus some further elements that can be specified when the standard data elements are not part of the raw data (as shown in Table 10).
+"Ignore" is used to skip a raw data field that is not applicable to the weather converter formats.
+Note that variables listed in the following table (in italics) are allowed for flexibility - i.e. wetbulb temperature can be used to determine relative humidity and/or dewpoint temperature.
 The following three tables illustrate the names for data elements.

 Table 8.
 Internal Data Element Names (directly applicable to EPW)